srydell/vim-skeleton/README.md

 }
 ```

-If the template should be the same for all projects, you can use `g:projectionist_heuristics` to define a global setting.
+If the skeleton should be the same for all projects, you can use `g:projectionist_heuristics` to define a global setting.

 ```vim
 let g:projectionist_heuristics = {